 All clear aligners are susceptible to stains from food and beverages — that’s why it’s important to remove them before eating or drinking anything other than plain water.
-Our current understanding is that Byte aligners are reasonably stain-resistant, although we certainly wouldn’t recommend drinking coffee or red wine with your aligners in.
+Byte aligners are reasonably stain-resistant, although we certainly wouldn’t recommend drinking coffee or red wine with your aligners in.

 Byte’s customer support team is highly responsive on all channels.

 Byte provides several avenues to contact support and offer extensive online resources, so getting your questions answered is fairly easy.
-Byte is available by phone on weekdays as well as via email and social media anytime.
-If you reach out on social media, you can expect a response within 24 hours.
+Byte is available by phone on weekdays and via email anytime.
+Plus, if you reach out on social media, you can expect a response within 24 hours.

-In addition, each patient is assigned their own Byte advisor, who also helps answer questions and checks in via email throughout the patient’s journey.
+In addition, the company assigns each customer their own Byte advisor, who also helps answer questions and checks in via email throughout the patient’s journey.
 It’s like having your own personal guide to the process.

 The Byte for Life Guarantee means your new smile is forever.

 Their Byte for Life Guarantee takes customer care to the next level, and this is where Byte’s customer service really stands out.
 In short, they guarantee your smile forever.
-After completing your treatment, if your smile shifts at any point in the future the company will send you new aligners to help you regain your smile, free of charge.
+After completing your treatment, if your smile shifts at any point in the future, the company will send you new aligners to help you regain your smile, free of charge.
 No other company offers this kind of service, especially at no cost!
-As a side note, be sure to wear your retainer as instructed or you may void this guarantee.
+As a side note, be sure to purchase replacement retainers twice per year and wear them as instructed or you may void this guarantee.